Written by Deepthi Balasunder and published on 30 September 2021.

 7. Reading made fun: Read a book together.
 But make it more fun and engaging with each family member enacting the different character roles and 'literally' bring the story alive!

-8. Splash of colours: Spread sheets of paper on the floor.
+8. Splash of colors: Spread sheets of paper on the floor.
 You and your kiddo can splash paint on these sheets.
 Use your hands and spread it if you like, or make some handprints or just turn it into an abstract piece of art.

 10. Bookmark this: Sit together and make your own bookmarks.
-You can add some colours and glitter, stick some pressed flowers, write a quote on it, draw something cute, add some stickers - use it for your own books or gift it to someone who loves reading!
+You can add some colors and glitter, stick some pressed flowers, write a quote on it, draw something cute, add some stickers - use it for your own books or gift it to someone who loves reading!

-12. 'Dough' it out: Knead, mould and sculpt something fun with play dough.
+12. 'Dough' it out: Knead, mold, and sculpt something fun with play dough.
 Create an entire scene based on a jungle or underwater theme.
 You can roll it flat with a roller and then use cookie cutters to cut shapes out of it.
 Get creative and just enjoy your time together!

 13. Origami fun: Children simply love origami.
-How about a boat, a cup or a dog?
+How about a boat, a cup, or a dog?
 Go on, make some creative paper crafts together and then, simply decorate your child's room with the new collection.
 Your child's going to talk about it for the next week, at least.

 14. Cake or pizza: Two-minute microwave mug cakes are a lot of fun to make.
 Plus, they are quick and absolutely yummy to taste.
 You could also try mini homemade pizzas or a batch of cookies!

 15. Photo collage: Obtain prints of some wonderful family photos and make a collage of it.
-Involve your child in choosing the photos, or adding some ribbons, glitter or buttons to enhance the collage.
+Involve your child in choosing the photos, or adding some ribbons, glitter, or buttons to enhance the collage.

 16. Fruit salad: While mommy or daddy does the cutting, the kids can arrange the pieces creatively to make beautiful shapes or interesting cartoon faces.

 18. Tongue twisters and riddles: There is another great way to get your child engaged.
 Take turns and give each other some tongue twisters to try.
 These are bound to make all of you laugh.
 You can also ask each other some witty riddles and see who gets the answers right.
-A nice, laid back way to have some family fun!
+A nice, laid-back way to have some family fun!
 For now, try this - She sells seashells on the seashore...